 Biggest relief when exiting the theater: Seeing "sanitation stations" with hand sanitizer and wipes by the exits.
 Because, let's be honest, nothing makes you more hyper aware of every single little cough in a crowded public theater than a global infectious disease.
 (Apologies to the person in front of me who visibly jolted when I was unable to stifle a cough of my own.
 Don't worry pal, just a little dry throat.
 Not coronavirus.)

-UPDATE, Fri., March 13: The remaining performances of A Band's Visit have been canceled due to response to coronavirus.
+UPDATE, Fri., March 13: The remaining performances of The Band's Visit have been canceled due to response to coronavirus.
 For our full list of canceled events, click here.